Gary McGraw

-Gary McGraw is an American computer scientist, author, and researcher.
+Gary E. McGraw Jr. is an American computer scientist, author, and researcher.

 Education

-McGraw holds a dual PhD in Cognitive Science and Computer Science from Indiana University and a BA in Philosophy from the University of Virginia.
+McGraw holds a dual PhD in Cognitive Science and Computer Science from Indiana University Bloomington and a BA in Philosophy from the University of Virginia.
 His doctoral dissertation is titled "Letter Spirit: Emergent High-Level Perception of Letters Using Fluid Concepts."

 Career

 McGraw was the Vice President of Security Technology at Synopsys.
 Before Cigital was acquired by Synopsys, he was Chief Technical Officer at Cigital.
 He produced the Silver Bullet Security Podcast for IEEE Security & Privacy magazine (syndicated by informIT).